valtyr-naut/rune-crypt/README.md

 # RuneCrypt
+CURRENTLY SCHEDULED FOR REWRITE
-A hardcore encryption application - Currently in beta testing - Available on Windows and Linux <br>
+A hardcore encryption application - Currently in beta testing<br>

 # Basic Usage:<br>
 To install the necessary libraries use-<br>